DFEC-R2D2/r2d2/readme.md

 <img src="pics/brass-board-6.jpg" width="400px">

-# Building
+# Final Design and Building

+Everything from the brassboard was duplicated and built into the R2.
+The brassboard was **not** dismantled, but left intact for debugging.
+The team needed a setup that we could fall back on if HW/SW problems were encountered in the final build.

 Many of the hindges, mounting brackets, etc were designed and 3d printed.
 The largest design was the 2 rear feet.
 They were completely designed and 3d printed.
-They were painted using Rust-Oleum paint and primer.
+Then the motors, wheels, etc were mounted inside and they were painted using Rust-Oleum paint and primer.
+Unfortunately there were numerous little errors that weren't discovered until everyting was assembled and we had to redesign and rebuild the feet.
+The feet also took about 2-3 days to print just one ... it was a very slow process.

 <img src="pics/3d-print-1.jpg" width="400px">